-- New Contracts Inspections: A unit must pass New Contract (initial) HQS inspection before the LACDA enters into a HAP Contract with the owner. - Biennial Inspections: HUD requires that the LACDA inspect each unit under lease at least biennially to confirm that the unit still meets HQS. - Inspections at Other Times as Needed: - Interim Inspection: HQS inspection conducted upon request of the owner, family or agency. - Emergency Inspection: HQS inspection conducted for life-threatening violations. - Quality Control Inspection: The LACDA is required to conduct supervisor quality control HQS inspections. - Move-Out Inspection: For its Moderate Rehabilitation Program, the LACDA may conduct a move-out inspection for contracts effective before October 2, 1995, at an owner's request, if a damage claim is to be submitted (see Section 20.13.4 for details on these inspections).
+- New Contracts Inspections: A unit must pass New Contract (initial) HQS inspection before the LACDA enters into a HAP Contract with the owner. - Biennial Inspections: HUD requires that the LACDA inspect each unit under lease at least biennially to confirm that the unit still meets HQS. - Inspections at Other Times as Needed: - Interim Inspection: HQS inspection conducted upon request of the owner, family or agency. - Emergency Inspection: HQS inspection conducted for life-threatening violations. - Quality Control Inspection: The LACDA is required to conduct supervisor quality control HQS inspections.

-10.3 HOUSING QUALITY STANDARDS (HQS) [24 CFR §982.401]
+10.3 HOUSING QUALITY STANDARDS (HQS)